All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 With the radiator cap still off, start the engine.
 You should see little or no movement of the water at first.
-But once it begins to come up to temperature, the water should start to flow.
+The thermostat has a small hole that allows some flow even when it's closed.
+As the engine comes up to temperature, the water should visibly start to flow faster as the thermostat opens.
 This means your thermostat and water pump are probably working properly.

 Thermostat - DO NOT remove or decide to run your engine without a thermostat.
 The primary purpose of the thermostat is to make sure the engine comes up to and stays at proper operating temperature.
 A cool-running engine does not heat the oil sufficiently, greatly reducing it's lubricating properties, allows moisture to collect, and causes sludge build-up in the oil pan.
 Thermostats are available in 160 degree and harder to find 180 degree versions.
 The thermostat should start opening around 20 degrees less than the rating and be fully open about 10 degrees above it's rating.
 You can easily check it with a thermometer in a pan of water on the stove.
 Make sure it also recloses as the water cools down.